-The measured scattering from the sample has components from the intrinsic scattering from the sample and background intensity.
-Before doing any data analysis we need to subtract a time independent background from each of the runs.
+In each experiment, the measured scattering includes intrinsic scattering from the sample plus background scattering intensity.
+Before we do any data analysis we need to subtract a time-independent background from each of the runs.

 Where does the time independent background come from?